-The SEIE allows working SSI recipients, who are under the age of 22 and regularly attending school, earn up to \$1,870 per month and up to \$7,550 per year without reducing their SSI monthly payment in 2019.
-The amounts may be adjusted each January based upon the cost of living.
+The SEIE allows working SSI recipients, who are under the age of 22 and regularly attending school, to earn up to \$2,040 per month and up to \$8,230 per year without reducing their SSI monthly payment in 2022.
+The amounts may be adjusted each January based on the cost of living.
 The SEIE is applied before any other exclusions.
-This work support offers the opportunity for students to work, develop work histories, save money for their goals and continue their eligibility for SSI and Medicaid.
+This work support offers students the opportunity to work, develop work histories and save money for their goals while continuing their eligibility for SSI and Medicaid.